Teeth looking longer is often a gum and bone support pattern.

 We do not recommend irreversible treatment based on symptoms alone.

-Confirm foundation first.
+Confirm first.
 Then choose the cleanest next step.
-That is how you protect future options.
+That is how you avoid repeat dentistry.

 What you can do right now